Parczew: History

 Parczew administratively belonged to the Lublin Voivodeship in the Lesser Poland Province until the Third Partition of Poland in 1795, when it was annexed by Austria.
 It was regained by Poles following the Austro-Polish War of 1809, and included within the short-lived Duchy of Warsaw.
 After the duchy's dissolution, it was part of Russian-controlled Congress Poland.
 During the January Uprising, on June 29, 1863, it was the site of a skirmish between Polish insurgents and Russian troops.
 In 1898, the rail line from Lublin, via Parczew, to Łuków was built.
 In 1918, Poland regained independence and control of the town.
 During the Polish–Soviet War, the town was briefly occupied by the Russian invaders, before it was recaptured by the Poles on August 16, 1920.
 In the interbellum, the town had a population of 10,000.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany.
+On 20 February 1940, the SS and Wehrmacht committed a massacre of 350 Polish prisoners-of-war of Jewish origin.
 It was a center of Polish resistance.
 In local forests, numerous Home Army and Armia Ludowa units operated.
 On July 22, 1944, Parczew was liberated by the Home Army, and in the summer of 1945, the anti-Communist unit of Leon Taraszkiewicz attacked a local Urząd Bezpieczeństwa prison.

 In 1955, Parczew County was created, and in 2001, the town celebrated its 600th anniversary.
 From 1975 to 1998, it was administratively located in the Biała Podlaska Voivodeship.